 To whom and on what terms

 The service is only for citizens of Helsinki.

-If a child is born as a result of fertility treatment, the child’s father is the man who gave his consent to the treatment together with the mother.
-If treatment was provided to a single mother, the child’s father is the man who consented to having his paternity confirmed when donating sperms or who, in agreement with the mother, consents to having his paternity confirmed after the treatment.
+If a child is born as a result of an assisted fertility treatment, you are the child’s father if you have consented to the treatment together with the child’s mother.
+If treatment was provided to the mother alone, you are the child’s father if you have consented to having your paternity confirmed when donating gametes or if you have, in agreement with the mother, consented to having your paternity confirmed after the treatment.

 If the child is born as a result of fertility treatment and if the mother and the father are not married when the child is born, the father’s paternity have to be acknowledged.